Use Tags for firewalls

 Create a firewall policy rule with Tags

-After creating a Tag, you can use it in network firewall policies.
-You can create a network firewall policy rule with the specific source tag values and target tag values to allow the desired traffic between the VMs with the source tags and destination tags.
+After creating a Tag and a network firewall policy, you can create a network firewall policy rule with the specific source tag values and target tag values to allow the desired traffic between the VMs with the source tags and destination tags.

 gcloud